 POWs from Llandovery worked on our farms.
 Apparently the farmers preferred the Germans - they worked hard and could be trusted to do the right thing without much supervision.
 Italians, on the other hand, were sometimes lazy, never stopped talking and would run for shelter at the slightest sign of a spot of rain.
 And they smelled of olive oil that they used to smarten their hair.
 However the Italians were more fun - they sang beautifully and entertained the farmers' wives by showing them how to make spaghetti which was a perfect accompaniment for roasted rabbit.
 With permission from the CWACs, farmers were allowed to have their best POW workmen to live with them at home.

 However Maisie has a special story about a POW.
 Maisie spoke quite a lot of Italian and also learned a little German - “Hello, how are you”, that kind of social chat.
 One day when she was carrying some milk on the farm a POW came by and, in an instant, Maisie tested her German on him.
 He was Fritz, who had been on a submarine and, among other sailor skills, he was expert at splicing and repairing ropes, something that farmers really appreciated.
-Anyway, Fritz won Maisie's heart, perhaps helped because he played whist, and she became Maisie Nitsch and they carried on the family's farm and were together in Llangadog for 57 years.
+Anyway, Fritz won Maisie's heart, perhaps helped because he played whist, and she became Maisie Nitsch, and they worked hard to build up their own farming business, and were together in Llangadog for 57 years.